vinyldns/rfcs/text/0000-shared-zones.md

 1. For `Update RecordSet Requests`; the owner can be _unassigned_ by _clearing_ the `ownerGroupId` in the JSON request sent.
 1. In the portal's Zone page, allow users to designate a record owner when creating or updating a record set.
 1. Users should _not_ be allowed to specify an `ownerGroupId` if the zone is not shared.
 If the `ownerGroupId` is provided and the zone is not shared, the `ownerGroupId` will be discarded.
 1. In the portal's Batch Change page, allow users to designate a record owner for the entire batch change.
-A drop-down list of groups that the user is a member of should be provided to allow the user to choose _one_ group.
+A drop-down list of groups that the user is a member of should be provided to allow the user to optionally choose _one_ group.
 1. For Batch Changes, do not reject changes if the `ownerGroupId` is specified and the zone is not shared.
 As batch changes can span shared and un-shared zones, we cannot enforce that requirement across all changes in the batch.

 ## Example Setup